FFXIV

 On the right, links to a few sites that I've found super helpful and various sub pages devoted to specific things.

-Warning that I've played through Endwalker and into Dawntrail teasers so these pages are going to have a ton of spoilers up and through the Endwalker patches.
+Warning that I've played through Endwalker and working through Dawntrail (yippee!) so these pages are going to have a ton of spoilers.

 Current Screenshot Count: 33,129